 What Is Materialism?

-materialism: the belief that matter (or, in some forms, matter/energy as in the theory of relativity) is all there is.
-The main practical corollary is physicalism, which holds that all that exists is made solely of the interactions of matter, and thus the bodily senses, used with their technological extensions and human reasoning, can discover everything that exists.
+materialism: the belief that matter (or, matter/energy as in the theory of relativity) is all there is.
+The main practical corollary is physicalism, which holds that interactions of matter can account for all that exists.
+Thus, the bodily senses, used with their technological extensions and human reasoning, can discover everything.
 (Except that other glove you lost....)
 Materialism is not new.
 Thoroughly non-religious thinkers have held some form of it since before recorded history.
-Several of India's philosophers held a so-called 'atomistic' materialism around 500 BC, and ancient Greek philosophers developed many versions of materialism.
-Materialistic philosophies abounded during the Enlightenment, and even today are most commonly found among scholars.
+Several of India's philosophers held an 'atomistic' materialism around 500 BC.
+Ancient Greek philosophers developed many versions of materialism.
+Materialistic philosophies abounded during the Enlightenment, and even today are commonly found among scholars.
 Indeed, in many educated circles, those who don't think in terms of some form of materialism are not taken seriously as thinkers.
-However, today's "postmodernist" youths are skeptical not only of religion but also of materialism, physicalism, or any other such points of view.
+Today's "postmodernists" are skeptical not only of religion but also of materialism and physicalism.

-Spiritual-talk is without meaning to a true materialist, because 'spirituality' is about the undetectable and the invisible, and there are no such things for a materialist.
-There is only matter, so everything has to be seen in terms of some form of matter.
-The physical world is all that matters.
+Spiritual-talk is without meaning to a true materialist.
+'Spirituality' is about the undetectable and the invisible, and there are no such things for a materialist.
+There is only matter, so everything in the physical world must be described through some form of matter.
 A materialist considers us to be material beings and nothing more or less.
 A materialist can have strong values, and can have an ethic and live according to it.
 (Some radio preachers miss this truth when they criticize materialists.)
-However, in the end life loses meaning because there is nothing ultimate.
-Material just is, and because there's nothing else to measure it by, it can only have the value you attach to it.
+Yet, in the end life loses meaning because there is nothing ultimate.
+Material just is, and because it's only measurable by material reality, it can only have the value you attach to it.
 Pursued to its end, materialism is lonely, cold, and fatalistic.
-There's no 'underlying', and getting 'deep' means merely to acquire a more detailed level of knowledge.
-Materialists can have strong relationships, though the logic behind them will strain for something more than mutual usefulness.
+There's no 'underlying', and getting 'deep' means merely acquiring a more detailed level of knowledge.
+Materialists can have strong relationships.
+But, the logic behind them will strain for meaning beyond mutual usefulness.

 There's not much room for a religion to become truly materialistic, though philosophies like Marxism tried to be.
 Any spirituality worth bothering with is either anti- or un-materialist -- spirituality comes from reaching for the realm of the unseen and the ultimate.
 It grows from the sense that there's more to life than meets the eye.
 Christian spirituality springs from understanding that nothing is purely material, yet all that we encounter is in some way material.
 God, who is spirit, loves us through material things (or 'means'), and material beings (like you and I).
 (This view is sometimes called 'incarnational' or 'sacramental'.)
 We experience the immaterial through material.
 So real Christianity can be both fully 'spiritual', and honestly, fully, and positively 'material' -- but not really material-ist.